Mollanco (Mdz16r)

 Added Analysis:

 This glyph may include a combination of mol- plus -tlan, making it seem prudent to normalize the gloss from a single l to a double l.
 One other glyph for Mollanco adds a sauce (molli) bowl.
 Thus, the translation may be something about a place where things are ground (like a mill) or sauces are made.
-If so, then the rubber ball is a phonetic indicator.
+If so, then the rubber ball is a phonetic indicator, as are the teeth.
 Further research is required to sort out the meaning of this place name with any certainty.
 Two towns with the Hispanized name Molango are located in Hidalgo and in Veracruz today.

 Added Analysis, Credit: